Robert P. Keller: World War II

 During the escort mission with his Vought F4U Corsair near Rabaul, New Britain, Keller destroyed one Japanese airplane and damaged two others and received Distinguished Flying Cross.
 He succeeded Marion Carl as Squadron commander in February 1944 and was stationed with his squadron at Piva Airfield at Bougainville.
 During the Japanese artillery shelling of the field on March 8, 1944, three aircraft were destroyed, one enlisted man killed and Keller has been hit with a shrapnel in the hip.
 He spent four weeks in hospital and was later decorated with the Purple Heart for his wounds.
 During his tenure as Squadron's commander, Keller hosted prominent aviator and Medal of Honor recipient Charles Lindbergh, who flew three combat missions with his squadron.

 He subsequently rejoined his squadron and remained in command until the beginning of July 1944, when he returned to the United States.
 Keller was ordered for night fighter training, which he completed few months later and transitioned into the Grumman F7F Tigercat.
 He subsequently assumed command of Marine Fighter Attack Squadron 531 ("Grey Ghosts") and deployed to the Pacific theater again in order to cover the planned Invasion of Japan.

 While still at sea, atomic bombs were dropped on Hiroshima and Nagasaki, which forced Japan sign the surrender in September 1945.
 Keller was transferred to the command of Marine Night Fighter Squadron 533 ("Black Mac's Killers") and embarked for North China in early October 1945.
-He was stationed near Peiping and his squadron assisted in the repatriation of Japanese forces to their home islands.
+He was stationed near Beiping and his squadron assisted in the repatriation of Japanese forces to their home islands.
 In addition to his Distinguished Flying Cross and Purple Heart, Keller received ten awards of Air Medal for his bomber escort missions.
 For his service in North China, he was decorated with Order of the Cloud and Banner.